AWWI works with collaborators to facilitate, support, and compile resources on wind energy and wildlife.

 Academics, researchers, conservation scientists, consultants, federal and state officials, NGO representatives, and wind industry professionals come together every other year for this unique opportunity.

-The virtual 13th NWCC Wind Wildlife Research Meeting will take place December 1-4, 2020.
+The virtual 13th NWCC Wind Wildlife Research Meeting took place December 1-4, 2020.

 Wind-Wildlife Documents Library

 AWWI’s Wind-Wildlife Documents Library is a searchable database of publicly available literature and reports related to wind energy and wildlife in North America.

 National Wind Coordinating Collaborative (NWCC)